 Sept.
-29 Scholcraft travels to Dearborn to run Henry The outcome of the meet Ford C. C. and Kellog C. C. proved this as Bob Geist of On Friday Concordia of Ann Bob Geist (Catholic Central, Scholcraft trailed two Flint Arbor and Grand Rapids will Detroit) ran 58 seconds faster runners and took third in come to Livonia to run on the than he ran in last year's 16:55.
+29 Scholcraft travels to Dearborn to run Henry The outcome of the meet Ford C. C. and Kellog C. C. proved this as Bob Geist of On Friday Concordia of Ann Scholcraft trailed two Flint Arbor and Grand Rapids will runners and took third in come to Livonia to run on the 16:55.
 Sihon, the next School- new course on the campus at craft runner placed seventh Seven Mile and Haggerty